SenseNet/sensenet/docs/action.md

 ### JavaScript and service actions

-Some action links do not navigate the current page to an application defined for the specified [Content](content.md), but rather process data in the background and return or navigate to a custom page.
+Some action links do not navigate the current page to an application-defined for the specified [Content](content.md), but rather process data in the background and return or navigate to a custom page.
 An action link can run custom JavaScript code on the client-side.
 A good example for this is the _Copy selected..._ action link that when initialized from a list in [Content Explorer](content-explorer.md) it pops up a Content Picker where the destination folder can be selected, and the actual copy operation only takes place after the destination has been selected.

 The type of rendered Action is controlled by the application it refers to.
 The [Application's](application.md) `ActionTypeName` property defines the type (.Net class) of action to be rendered.